Leaf-curling spider fact sheet | Field of Mars EEC

 Scientific group – Leaf-curling spiders are arachnids and orb-weaving spiders.

-Body features – Leaf-curling spiders have eight legs, a red-brown body and legs, and a stout oval-shaped abdomen with pale cream, yellow or greenish markings.
+Appearance – Leaf-curling spiders have eight legs, a red-brown body and legs, and an oval-shaped abdomen with pale cream, yellow or greenish markings.

 Size – Females are usually larger than males.
 Females can be about 8 mm long and males about 5 mm long.